Anti-Inflammatory Diet Plan →

 Instructions

-7. Cook until the edges start to brown or the middle starts to bubble, which is usually no more than 2 -3 minutes.
-Flip over and let pancake cook another 1-3 minutes.
+5. Cook until the center starts to bubble and edges start to brown, around 2 minutes.
+Flip over, and cook an additional 1-3 minutes.
 See notes for cooking times.

 Notes